4.2 Ask for heartfelt responses not shallow opinions

 You get to sit with them…

-Inside your stories or message.
+Inside your stories or your message.

 You get to feel their warmth.
 You get to see they want you to win.
 They really want that.